LOUDO56/NarrativeCraft-docs/tags/text.md

 - `%id%` _(string, required)_: Unique identifier for the text element.
 - `<action>` _(string, required)_: The operation to perform on the text element.
+- `--no-remove` _(argument, optional)_: Don't remove the text from ink tags running after the text faded out.
+(Useful to re-use the text id later)

 ### Actions